tanfwong/sdr_notes/_sources/ch5/iq.md

   \end{equation}
   ```
   where $m(t) = m_I(t) + j m_Q (t)$ and $x(t)$ are the
-  complex envelops of the message and TX signal, respectively.
+  complex envelopes of the message and TX signal, respectively.
 * Practically, the value of $\phi$ should be no larger than a few degrees,
   and $\alpha_I$ and $\alpha_Q$ should differ by only a few percentages.